JanethL/SlackAppWebscraper/README.md

 For `selector` we retrieve the second input from the Slack event using `event.text.split(/\s+/)[1]`.

 Lines 40–53 creates and posts your message using the information (parameters) that are passed in: channelId, Text.

 You can read more about API specifications and parameters here: https://docs.stdlib.com/connector-apis/building-an-api/api-specification/

 # Installation

-Click this deploy from Autocode button  To quickly set up your project on Autocode.
+Click this deploy from Autocode button to quickly set up your project on Autocode.

 [<img src="https://deploy.stdlib.com/static/images/deploy.svg?" width="192">](https://deploy.stdlib.com/)